Cured In Place Pipe

 While CIPP is an ideal solution to pipeline repairs, specific product selection and design considerations must be made to ensure proper installation.

-The Composites One technical sales team is adept at helping contractors and municipalities find the catalysts, resins, and other products needed for CIPP and other trenchless applications.
+The Composites One Technical Sales Team is adept at assisting contractors and municipalities in sourcing the catalysts, resins, and other products required for CIPP and other trenchless applications.